 5. 1GB / 2GB oversized DDR3 memory

-6. Large-capacity flexible hardware programmable technology (QHY600 PRO-Model and Early Bird-Model)
+6. FPGA – Large-capacity flexible hardware programmable technology

-The QHY600 / 268C has a million-gate, 20nm process programmable Field Programmable Gate Array chip.
+The QHY600 mdoels and QHY268 C/M has a million-gate, 20nm process programmable Field Programmable Gate Array chip.
 The camera firmware itself only occupies 10% of the resources, so 90% of the hardware logic resources can provide users with many custom functions.
-In the QHY600 / 268C these functions include high-performance GPS trigger imaging, hardware time stamp, high-precision external trigger, continuous mode with latent image elimination, two readouts to reduce readout noise and multi-camera high-precision synchronous shooting and so on to meet a variety of complex application needs.
+In the QHY600 PRO model and QHY268 C/M these functions include high-performance GPS trigger imaging, hardware time stamp, high-precision external trigger, continuous mode with latent image elimination, two readouts to reduce readout noise and multi-camera high-precision synchronous shooting and so on to meet a variety of complex application needs.

-QHYCCD accepts orders for QHY600 and QHY268 cameras customized for water-cooling.
+QHYCCD accepts orders for QHY600 PRO cameras customized for water-cooling.
+The water cooling must be firmly ordered with an order, a later retrofit is NOT possible.
 Compared with air cooling, water cooling has the following important advantages:

 - No vibration.
 Air-cooling requires the use of a fan inside the camera that may induce small vibrations.
 Even the highest quality fan cannot avoid some effect on the FWHM (full width at half maximum) of stellar images on certain telescopes.
 Long focal length optical systems are more sensitive to this effect.
 However, water cooling achieves temperature reduction through the slow flow of water.
 There is no moving mechanical component to cause vibration of the camera, eliminating any negative effect on the image.